straktormedia/file-sharing-app/README.md

 ## Additional Information

-Keeping notes here along the way.
-I was adding columns to the database tables, while building the app.
-I used some of my common SCSS practices.
+The steps followed to create this application are the following: <br>
+Basic Frontend, Database Setup, API, Connections, Refactoring, Polishing Frontend, Refactoring again.
+Here are some things you might want to know: <br>

+1. This is the first time I was building a backend.
+I am not very familiar with PHP syntax, as I has only used it in WordPress.
+Database interactions is also something I haven't done much.
+I also have no experience at all in security.
-First time building backend, I used GPT, and then studying the answer to understand.
-Definetely learned a lot on the process.
+2. I used GPT (for backend).
+This would take at least 3 timess more time without it.
+I think it is fair to mentioned it (although tools are tools).
+I then studied the code to understand it and change/remove unneccesary code.
+I definetely learned a lot on the process.
-Struggling with PHP syntax and Database interactions.
-No experience at all in security.
-GitHub commits to view the progress.

-## Bugs

-Existing email/username on registration is not working correctly.
+3. To make this README file, I was keeping notes all the time while building the app.
+4. You can see the progress of the app (and of this README) from my Github commits.

+## Bugs/ Things to fix

-Progress bar is giving an error although it works.
+1. Progress bar is giving an error although it works.
+2. Existing email/username on registration is not working correctly.
-Some errors come with alert because of no time.
+3. Some errors come with alert because of no time.
-No time to refactor.
-My code is usually organized.
+4. No time to refactor properly.